 Sell Your eCommerce Business with Acquisitions Direct

 Acquisitions Direct is a nationally recognized Internet business brokers firm that brings together Buyers and Sellers of Internet based businesses.
-With over 350+ successful business transactions in the past 15 years ranging from $100k to over $20 million, our team of experienced business brokers have what it takes to ensure a smooth brokerage process for our clients.
+With hundreds of successful business transactions in the past 20+ years ranging from $250k to over $30 million, our team of experienced business brokers have what it takes to ensure a smooth brokerage process for our clients.
 Our brokers and advisors have all created, managed and sold their own online businesses giving them the experience needed to guide you every step of the way.